 Tim Cook, an intelligent CEO realized that they need to protect the DNA of Steve Jobs—the core values with which he used to build the company!

-As long as the core values of the entrepreneur which develops into the corporate culture and builds the business brand is maintained, the company will remain successful and remain relevant in their field!
+As long as the core values of the entrepreneur which develops into the corporate culture and builds the business brand is maintained, the company will remain successful and remain relevant in the field!
 That was exactly what Tim Cook did!

 If they did it, you can also do it!
 Start building your business brand today around your core values!
 Identify the core values of your company and build the company around it!